 Wildlife safety

 Wildlife can roam freely near national parks.
 When staying at lodges please take the utmost care when walking about.
-If you come across game, do not approach the animal.
+If you come across a game, do not approach the animal.
 Elephants in particular can move very fast and can be very dangerous – they are scared of humans and can react suddenly without warning.
 Nile crocodiles occur in the rivers and lakes in Zambia.
 You are therefore advised not to swim in any local waterways.

 Photography